DS-100/sp24-grad/gradproject.md

 ### Teamwork

-**You must work in a group with one or two other students.** In order to give everyone experience in collaborating on a data science project, individual projects are not allowed.
+**You must work in groups of two or three students.** In order to give everyone experience in collaborating on a data science project, individual projects are not allowed.
 Everyone in the same group will receive the same grade (except for exceptional circumstances).

 ## Timeline and Grading Breakdown